 Scientist - Stem Cells

 Cells are crucial for biotech and pharma.
-They're used to discover and develop new drugs, AND they enable cutting-edge cancer cell therapies.
-Cytera has the potential to impact therapy development across the board.
+They’re used to discover and develop new drugs, AND they enable cutting-edge cancer cell therapies.
+Mytos has the potential to impact therapy development across the board.

-We've assembled a world-class team to take on this challenge, with ex-Dyson engineers and Nature-published scientists working hand-in-hand.
-You can learn more about your potential Cytera teammates here: Team
+We’ve assembled a world-class team to take on this challenge, with ex-Dyson engineers and Nature-published scientists working hand-in-hand.
+You can learn more about your potential Mytos teammates here: Team

-We’re looking for a high-growth scientist to join our stem cell program and push the limits of iPSC workflows we can automate.
+We’re looking for a high-growth scientist to join our stem cell program and push the limits of human pluripotent stem cells (PSC) workflows we can automate.
 This is a unique opportunity to learn how to execute projects at the interface of engineering and biology.

-We believe in autonomy, and you should expect to run your own projects and attempt to overcome hurdles you encounter, with the lead stem cell scientist always available to advise as you require.
+We believe in autonomy, and you should expect to run your own projects and attempt to overcome hurdles you encounter, with the stem cell lead always available to advise as you require.

 - Troubleshooting experiments and identifying abnormal or unexpected trends in data; offering suggestions of the root cause(s).